-If you are looking for a jacket that is lightweight and thin, you’re probably wondering whether you should go with a softshell or a fleece jacket.
-These two types of jackets differ in terms of weather resistance, durability, insulation, breathability, etc. To help you pick out the best jacket for your next adventure, let’s see how they compare.
+If you are looking for a lightweight and thin jacket, you’re probably wondering whether you should go with a softshell or a fleece jacket.
+These two types of jackets differ in weather resistance, durability, insulation, breathability, etc. To help you pick out the best jacket for your next adventure, let’s see how they compare.

 What is a Fleece Jacket?

 Chances are, you’ve owned or at least worn a fleece jacket at one point in your life.
 A typical fleece jacket features a hood, long sleeves, and handwarmer pockets that close up with a zipper.

 Fleece is an insulating fabric made from a hydrophobic fiber called PET (polyethylene terephthalate).
 In other words, fleece repels water instead of absorbing it.

 A fleece jacket holds less than one percent of its weight in water.
 And, even if the water manages to penetrate the fabric, it will dry very quickly.
 In addition, unlike down insulation, fleece retains its insulating properties even when wet.

 Fleece jackets are soft to the touch, comfortable to wear, and very lightweight.
 They are also warm and highly breathable.
 Even though most fleece jackets are made from synthetic fabrics, there are also merino wool fleece jackets on the market.

 It’s important to note that not all fleece jackets are made the same.
 High-density fleece jackets offer better insulation and water resistance.
 They also see fewer pills.
 Lower-density fleece fabric is more porous.
 As a result, it snags easier and provides less warmth.

 If you are considering buying a fleece jacket, it is important to be familiar with fleece weight.
 Fleece weight refers to the thickness and loft of the fleece fabric.